theTardigrade/golang-runner/README.md

 # runner

-Allows commands from the Golang bin directory to be run indefinitely, or for a given number of iterations, whilst keeping a log of any errors.
+Allows commands from the Golang bin directory to be run indefinitely, or for a given number of iterations, while storing a log of any errors in the temporary directory.

 ## example